nicholasreinaldo/LuminaEcommerce/README.md

 ### Admin Features
 - **Admin Login**: Admins can log in and register to the admin dashboard (currently there is only admin role implemented).
-- **Product Management**: Admins can add, update, or delete products from the catalog.
+- **Product Management**: Admins can add, update, or delete products from the catalog to display it to the home page "ALL PRODUCTS" section.

 ## Installation